 - Respond to tickets that are waiting for a reply within three hours

-For Melody to monitor whether her Support team is meeting these targets, we'll create automations.
+For Melody to monitor whether her customer service team is meeting these targets, we'll create automations.
 Automations allow actions to be performed according to a specified timeframe (from 1 hour to 28 days).
 If you’re not familiar with automations, this article is a great place to start.

-Tip: If you have the Plus and Enterprise plan, you should enable Business Hours.
+Tip: If you have the Zendesk Support Professional or Enterprise plan, you should enable Business Hours .
 This option enables you to specify time conditions in business hours rather than calendar hours.
 This is useful if your Support team is not operating 24/7.
 When business hours are specified, your service level agreements only take into account the hours that you work.
-To enable this option, click the Manage icon in the sidebar, then click Account and select the Localization tab.
-(In Zendesk Classic, select Settings > Account > Localization.)
+For information on enabling business hours, see Setting a schedule for Zendesk Support.

 You should be proactive when it comes to SLAs rather than reactive.
 In this scenario, being proactive involves sending email notification to the Support team one hour before the SLA is breached, so the team knows that the clock is ticking but they still have time to meet the target.
 Being reactive involves sending an email notification only after the SLA target is breached.